JRF007/CECS327_Assignment2/README.md

 ## 3. Install Dependencies
 pip install -r requirements.txt\
-This project uses only the Python standard library. requirements.txt is included as required by the assignment.

 # Running the System
 ## Start the Server
 python3 server.py --config config.json
-The server reads all ports and settings from config.json.

 ## Start a Subscriber (Pub/Sub Client)
 python3 subscriber_client.py --rpc-port 5003 --event-port 5005 --lot A